JuliaHealth/NeuroAnalyzer.jl/README.md

 The following conventions are used:

-- single-channel signals and time      :: `Vector{Float64}`
+- single-channel signals and time `Vector{Float64}`
-- multi-channel or multi-trial signals :: `Array{Float64, 3}` channels/trials × signals × epochs
+- multi-channel or multi-trial signals `Array{Float64, 3}` (channels/trials × signals × epochs)

 If epochs are not defined, the whole signal is an epoch, i.e. there is always at least one epoch.

 Functions name prefix:

-- `signal_`  :: functions taking single-/multi-channel signals as an argument
+- `signal_` functions taking single-/multi-channel signals as an argument
-- `eeg_`     :: functions taking EEG object as an argument
+- `eeg_` functions taking EEG object as an argument

 All `eeg_` functions will process all channels and epochs of the input EEG object.
 To process individual channels/epochs, you need to extract them from the EEG object first (`eeg_extract_channel()`, `eeg_extract_epoch()`)